Vein05/url-shortener-go/README.md

 ## Prerequisites

 - Go 1.21 or above
+- Gin
 - MongoDB
-- A `.env` file with the MongoDB connection string
+- A `.env` file with the MongoDB connection string & env package

 ## Setup